 With that said, it's not all fun and games.
-While maple makes the list of the best woods for picture frames, it certainly has some issues.
+While maple makes the list, it certainly has some issues.

-Here's what to expect as far as staining, work-ability and availability; if you're interested in using maple for your frames:
+Here's what to expect as far as staining, work-ability and availability; if you're interested in using maple:

 Over the years I've found maple to be more challenging to stain than the other woods I typically work with.

 Maple is similar to cherry in that it blotches quite a bit, even more than cherry.

 Like cherry though, you can really use the blotching to your advantage, which many people do!

 Most of the maple I have come across has some level of shimmer or glow to it.
 Curly maple is loaded with it - in fact the name "curly" hints at it.